HyperspaceApp/Hyperspace/doc/api/Wallet.md

         // Type of fund is represented by the output.
 Possible values are
         // 'siacoin output', 'siafund output', 'claim output', and 'miner
         // payout'.
 Siacoin outputs and claim outputs both relate to siacoins.
-        // Siafund outputs relate to siafunds.
-Miner payouts point to siacoins
-        // that have been spent on a miner payout.
-Because the destination of
+        // Miner payouts point to siacoins that have been spent on a miner payout.
-        // the miner payout is determined by the block and not the transaction,
+        // Because the destination of the miner payout is determined by the
-        // the data 'maturityheight', 'walletaddress', and 'relatedaddress' are
+        // block and not the transaction, the data 'maturityheight', 'walletaddress',
-        // left blank.
+        // and'relatedaddress' are left blank.
         "fundtype": "siacoin output",

         // Block height the output becomes available to be spent.
 Siacoin